collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
+Git Magic
+When we are working on code, we can’t do everything in the GitHub website.
+We sometimes need to make a copy of our code in our local development environment.

+This could be because we want to create a new feature.
+Or it could be because someone has proposed a change and we want to test change before accepting it.

 When we are working on code, we can't do everything in the GitHub website.
 There is where Git is very useful.

 For example, the code in the DjangoCon US website repo is for a website.
 We cannot run it on GitHub.
 We sometimes need to make a copy of the code in the local development environment of our computer, install any necessary software, run the code in a local browser on a local server.
 This could be so that we can add a feature to it, or it could be so that we can look at a change proposed by a pull request and decide how to proceed.